Why You Need Testimonials and the Easy Way To Get Them

 • Actual words from your clients that you can use in your marketing and sales copy

-• A bank of praise to read over whenever you have a doubt-yourself-moment and consider packing it all in
+• A bank of praise to read over in case you ever have a doubt-yourself-moment and consider packing it all in

 Whether you’ve been collecting and sharing testimonials for years, have a big database full that hasn’t seen the light of day, or don’t even know where to begin, I’m going to break it down for you with a quick guide.